 Split Apache OAK Stores

-As an AEM repository grows due to accumulated assets and binary files, regular compaction alone may not be sufficient.
-Separating NodeStore and BlobStore components can improve performance and reduce memory consumption.
+As an AEM repository grows due to accumulated assets and binary files, regular compaction alone may not be sufficient to maintain performance.
+Separating the NodeStore and BlobStore components can significantly improve repository speed and reduce memory consumption.

 Consider splitting your Apache OAK repository if: